eguvenc/o2/Authentication/Docs/en/README.md

         'cookie' => array(
             'name' => '__token',  // Cookie name, change it if you want 'refresh' => 60,   // Every 1 minutes do the cookie validation
-            'userAgentMatch' => false,  // Whether to match user agent when reading token 'path' => '/',
+            'path' => '/',
             'secure' => false,
             'httpOnly' => false,
             'prefix' => '',
-            'expire' => 6 * 30 * 24 * 3600,  // Default " 6 Months ".
-Should be same with rememberMeSeconds value.
         ),
         'passwordNeedsRehash' => array(
             'cost' => 10